hyl29/iosbridge-prototyping/README.md

 # prototyping-curriculum
-An in-progress ios-app-prototyping curriculum intended for railsbridge-like workshops.
+An in-progress ios-app-prototyping-for-designers curriculum intended for railsbridge-like workshops.

-Obviously this is not usable yet.
+This is not usable yet.
 Submit a pull request or issue if you'd like to help.

 # Goals
 - Get students talking